Severe Thunderstorm Warning issued for Dunn, McKenzie, Mountrail by NWS - News Break

 Severe Thunderstorm Warning issued for Dunn, McKenzie, Mountrail by NWS

-Effective: 2021-07-08 19:28:00 CDT Expires: 2021-07-08 20:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-07-08 19:14:00 CDT Expires: 2021-07-08 20:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with these storms, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Dunn; McKenzie; Mountrail A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 815 PM CDT/715 PM MDT/ FOR NORTHWESTERN DUNN...CENTRAL MCKENZIE AND SOUTH CENTRAL MOUNTRAIL COUNTIES At 728 PM CDT/628 PM MDT/, severe thunderstorms were located along a line extending from 10 miles northwest of Mandaree to 7 miles west of Little Missouri State Park to 5 miles north of Grassy Butte, moving east at 40 mph.
+Target Area: Dunn; McKenzie; Mountrail The National Weather Service in Bismarck has issued a * Severe Thunderstorm Warning for Northwestern Dunn County in southwestern North Dakota Central McKenzie County in northwestern North Dakota South central Mountrail County in northwestern North Dakota * Until 815 PM CDT/715 PM MDT/. * At 714 PM CDT/614 PM MDT/, severe thunderstorms were located along a line extending from 14 miles northeast of Watford City to 9 miles southwest of Theodore Roosevelt National Park North Unit, moving east at 40 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-These severe storms will be near Mandaree around 740 PM CDT.
-Little Missouri State Park around 640 PM MDT.
-Killdeer around 705 PM MDT.
+Expect wind damage to roofs, siding, and trees. * Severe thunderstorms will be near Grassy Butte around 630 PM MDT.
+Little Missouri State Park around 635 PM MDT.
+Mandaree around 740 PM CDT.
+Killdeer around 700 PM MDT.
 Dunn Center around 710 PM MDT.
-Other locations impacted by these severe thunderstorms include Oakdale, Skunk Creek Bay Recreation Area, Johnsons Corner, and Pouch Point Recreation Area.
+Other locations impacted by these severe thunderstorms include Oakdale, Skunk Creek Bay Recreation Area, Rawson, Johnsons Corner, and Pouch Point Recreation Area.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0